There is a difference between waiting and waiting on God. T.S. Elliot in West Cocker described it like this:

 “There may be a reason for the delay and the waiting may bring a blessing.
 You will learn that the delay in answer is one of the most precious ways God gives you his grace."
 Andrew Murray

 "When you are waiting you are not doing nothing.
 You're doing something.
 You're allowing your soul to grow up.
 If you can't be still and wait, you can't become what God created you to be."
+A monk to Sue Monk Kidd from When the Heart Waits

 A group of tourists were visiting a picturesque village.
 As they walked by an old man sitting beside a fence, one tourist asked him in a patronizing way, “Were any great men born in this village?”
 The old man relied, “Nope only babies.”
 In every age there comes a time when God raises up people to meet the needs of the hour.
 Not great men and women, just ordinary people.
-Every one of you readers have been born in the providence of God and He has sovereignely placed you right here right now as Mordecai told Queen Esther, “for such a time as this (Esther 4:14).
+Every one of you readers have been born in the providence of God and He has sovereignely placed you right here right now as Mordecai told Queen Esther, “for such a time as this” (Esther 4:14).

 You may not feel that you are great or that your life is great but you are all destined for greatness because of you are children of a great God with great purposes for this generation through ordinary people like you and me.
 “When David fulfilled God’s purpose for his generation, he died…I consider my life of no consequence except to complete the purpose of God set before me; to testify to the gospel of God’s grace” (Acts 13:38; 20:28).